suncoast-devs/handbook/lessons/js-dom/lecture.md

 ---

-# Now we can add logic/behavior to block clicking twice!
+# We can add logic/behavior to block clicking twice!

 Before we do any work in `handleClickSquare`

 Algorithm:

 - Look at the `li`
-- If the `li` is already marked with the class `taken`
+- If the `li` contains the class `taken`
   - ... then do nothing, stop work!
 - Otherwise, proceed...